Chinese independent high school: Characteristics

 Students usually spend six years in a Chinese Independent High School.
 The six years are divided into two stages: three years in junior middle and three years in senior middle, similar to the secondary school systems in mainland China and Taiwan.
 Students are streamed into tracks like Science or Art/Commerce in the senior middle stage.
 At the end of each stage, students sit for the Unified Examination Certificate (UEC).
 A few schools offer an additional year in senior middle, catering to students taking the government's Sijil Tinggi Pelajaran Malaysia (STPM, equivalent to A-level).

 Chinese independent high schools use the same academic year as government schools.
 An academic year consists of two semesters: Semester 1 from January to May and Semester 2 from June to November, with examinations at the end of each semester.
 The overall academic performance of a student in an academic year determines his/her promotion to the next study year in the next academic year.
 Failing requires repeating the study year.
-Usually, failing to be promoted for two years in a row results in a dismissal.
-In contrast, students in government schools are automatically promoted regardless of academic performance.
+Usually, failing to be promoted for two years in a row results in a dismissal, which differs from students in government schools that are automatically promoted regardless of academic performance.

 The curriculum used in Chinese independent high schools is developed and coordinated by the Curriculum Department of UCSCAM with reference to secondary education curricula around the world, particularly Malaysia's national secondary education curriculum and those of mainland China as well as Taiwan.
-UCSCAM publishes textbooks for use in Chinese independent high schools.
+UCSCAM publishes textbooks for use in Chinese independent high schools while being monitored by Malaysian Qualifications Agency (MQA) evaluation systems as well as the Ministry of Higher Education.